Gastrointestinal Biobank

 • Lead on Project: Prof Jacintha O’Sullivan, Prof Aideen Long, Prof Maeve Lowery

-• Collaborator(s): Remedy Biologics, aCGT Vector, University of Galway
+• Collaborator(s): Remedy Biologics, University of Galway

-• Purpose of Project: We are looking at the effects of energy metabolism, hypoxia and inflammation on the number and phenotype of Tumour Infiltrating Lymphocytes in upper and lower GI tumours, ovarian, breast and lung tumours; profiling the inflammatory proteins released by tumours and matching this information with that of the TIL cell phenotype in these tumours.
+• Purpose of Project: We are looking at the effects of energy metabolism, hypoxia and inflammation on the number and phenotype of Tumour Infiltrating Lymphocytes in upper and lower GI tumours, head & neck, oral maxillofacial, ovarian, breast and lung tumours; profiling the inflammatory proteins released by tumours and matching this information with that of the TIL cell phenotype in these tumours.
 This will help us answer important questions on the role of these biological processes in the tumour microenvironment and how this influences the TIL cell biology.
 We aim to understand more about the genetic changes in tumour tissues by conducting whole exome sequencing and RNA sequencing.

 Identifying novel aspects of immune checkpoint pathways to improve response rates in upper GI cancer